1. What is Ramadan? It doesn't sound like an English word.

 It is safe as only those who are healthy and fit are meant to fast.
 This excludes children, the elderly, pregnant women, and anyone who is ill.
 If you're ill or have a job that requires you to exert a lot of energy (if you work in manual labour, for example), it's generally considered OK to not fast that day.
 Instead you're meant to "make up" the fast at a later date.

-This means the Muslim football players in Brazil, like France’s Karim Benzema or Germany’s Mesut Ozil, don’t have to fast when they’re playing intense games of football and should instead carry out the fasts later in the year by way of compensation.
+This means the Muslim football players such as France's Karim Benzema or Germany's Mesut Ozil, who both featured at last year's World Cup in Brazil, don't have to fast when they're playing intense games of football and should instead carry out the fasts later in the year by way of compensation.

 3. Are you allowed rest days if you feel like you're going to die?